LouDnl/Youless-LS120-Python/README.md

 # WORK IN PROGRESS
-This project is still in development. \
+This project is still in development.
-The files are still full of debug logs and commented out test code.

 # Youless-LS120